New Students

 • Language courses may count toward Humanities graduation requirement.

-If you did not complete your College of Letters & Science language requirement with high school coursework alone and need additional language coursework to reach the 3rd or 4th semester level at UW-Madison, know that not all language courses have offerings through the 3rd or 4th semester level.
-Before beginning or continuing a language to complete your L&S language requirement, refer to the list below and check with your academic advisor to ensure you will be able to use the language to complete the necessary units needed.
+If you are completing the College of Letters & Science Language Requirement with language coursework at UW-Madison, know that not all languages have offerings through the 3rd- or 4th-semester level.
+Before beginning or continuing a language to complete your L&S language requirement, refer to the list below and consult with your academic advisor to ensure you will be able to use the language to complete the necessary units needed.

-Languages offered through at least the 4th semester at UW-Madison (as of Spring 2024)
+Languages offered through at least the 4th semester at UW-Madison (as of Fall 2024)

-*Includes courses offered through the fourth semester during the regular (Fall-Spring) academic terms only.
+*Includes courses regularly offered through the fourth semester during the regular (Fall-Spring) academic terms only.

 Arabic